Discotic liquid crystal

 Discotic liquid crystals are mesophases formed from disc-shaped molecules known as "discotic mesogens".
 These phases are often also referred to as columnar phases.
 Discotic mesogens are typically composed of an aromatic core surrounded by flexible alkyl chains.
 The aromatic cores allow charge transfer in the stacking direction through the π conjugate systems.
 The charge transfer allows the discotic liquid crystals to be electrically semiconductive along the stacking direction.
 Applications have been focusing on using these systems in photovoltaic devices, organic light emitting diodes (OLED), and molecular wires.
 Discotics have also been suggested for use in compensation films, for LCD displays.
+Sivaramakrishna Chandrasekhar who first discovered these systems, did lots of important work on liquid crystals, and founded the International Liquid Crystal Society.
+He was Sir C V Raman's nephew, and brother of Pancharatnam of the geometric phase fame, and cousin of Subrahmanyam Chandrasekhar.

 Photovoltaic devices

 Discotic liquid crystals have similar potential to the conducting polymers for their use in photovoltaic cells, they have the same technical challenges of low conductivity and sensitivity to UV damage as the polymer designs.
 However one advantage is the self-healing properties of the discotic mesogens.
 So far the photovoltaic applications have been limited, using a perylene and hexabenzocoronene mesogens in a simple two layer systems has only resulted in ~2% power efficiency.